FAQs

 Yes, this is why it is confusing.
 As ever, please do not hesitate to ask us to explain how all the changes will affect you.

-The exam boards used by David Game College in my subjects differ from the ones relating to the AS levels I took at my previous school.
-Will I still be able to apply to have the credit for my AS transferred from my previous AS boards to the boards you use for A levels at David Game?
+The exam boards used by David Game College in my subejcts differ from the ones relating to the AS levels I took at my previous school.
+WIll I still be able to apply to have the credit for my AS transferred from my previous AS boards to the boards you use for A levels at David Game?

 Yes, but ONLY if you are taking a course at David Game College in which you are following the old modular ("legacy") specification in a given subject.
 The concept of AS credit transfer becomes meaningless and redundant in the new linear system because marks obtained in AS level examinations will no longer contribute to the final A level grade.

 Yes - as part of our service to students we advise on what are deemed to be the most suitable combination of subjects for a proposed degree course.
-This service is delivered through a combination of subject tutors' advice and that of our senior leadership team.
+This service is delivered through a combination of subject tutors' advice and that of our Director of Studies.

 How long do courses last at David Game College?